MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/use-createmultiple-updatemultiple.md

 ### Not supported for use in Plug-ins

-At this time we don't support using `CreateMultiple` or `UpdateMultiple` within plug-ins, but we plan to support this soon.
+At this time, we don't support using `CreateMultiple` or `UpdateMultiple` within plug-ins, but we plan to support this soon.

 ## Known issues